 - research design and questionnaires that clearly identify case problems and point to solutions

 - coaching for you and your team that takes you to the next level of skill in trial presentation

 - actionable insights and recommendations that prepare you for trial or ADR success

 Collectively, our senior consultants have designed and executed more than 500 mock trials in venues big and small around the country.
-Because we are experienced social scientists who also spend a lot of time in trial, we know the ins and outs of research design and trial performance in state and federal, civil, and criminal courts.
+Because we are experienced social scientists who also spend a lot of time in the trial, we know the ins and outs of research design and trial performance in state and federal, civil, and criminal courts.

 Hire us because of our experience.
-We’re confident you will come back to us because of our skill.
+We’re confident you will come back to us because of our skills.
 We give you insights no one else does and help you solve your toughest trial problems.

 We invite you to experience the difference that serious trial craft can provide.

 Sarah’s quick mastery of complicated facts and ability to tailor focus groups and mock trials to the issues in the case is unsurpassed.”